chrisd149/Cog-Customization/README.md

 - Title of program window with program name and version
 - Default resoulution of 720p to fit most monitors
 - Frame rate meter that displays current frame rate
-- Game log that includes the run time of the program
+- Game log that includes the run time and specs of the program
-	- This is changed after each runtime

 <h2>Goals of Project</h2>